The Discovery Call Prep Work That Most Firms Skip (And Prospects Can Always Tell)

 The Hidden Tax on Every New Client Engagement

-Every new client means rebuilding your approach from memory.
-There's no structured starting point, so the quality of your kickoff depends entirely on how much time you had that morning.
+Every new client means rebuilding the approach from memory.
+There's no structured starting point, so the quality of the kickoff depends entirely on how much time the lead consultant had that morning.
+Had a cancellation and got 90 minutes?
+The call goes well.
+Back-to-back schedule with no breathing room?
+Even the founder is improvising.

 The cost of one bad first call on a high-value engagement